Tutorial: Setting Up an OIDC Provider for Authentication

 ...

-Enforcing OIDC Identification When Logging In to the Cluster
+Enforcing OIDC Identification When Logging In to Your Cluster

 $ kubectl --kubeconfig $KUBECONFIG config set-context \